Impurity bands in magnetic superconductors with spin density wave: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Eugene Demler for useful discussion that stimulated this project.
-This work was financially supported by the National Science Foundation Grant No. DMR-2002795 (M.D.) and by the National Science Foundation, Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks Grant No. 2016136 (A.L.).
+This work was financially supported by the National Science Foundation Grants No. DMR-2002795 (M. D.) and No. DMR-2203411 (A. L.).
 In part this work was performed at the Aspen Center for Physics, which is financially supported by the National Science Foundation Grant No. PHY-1607611.